rivera-systems/headless-cms-architecture/README.md

 - **Zero Configuration:** Leverages React Suspense boundaries to automatically swap the loading state for the actual content once the server promise resolves.
 - **Visual Consistency:** The skeleton uses the same elevated background colors (`#1c1c1c`) as the final UI to prevent layout shifts and maintain theme integrity.

+### 6. Type-Safe Validation (Zod + Server Actions)

+To prevent data corruption and improve UX, the system implements a multi-layer validation strategy.

+- **Schema-Driven Security:** Centralized schemas using **Zod** define strict rules (e.g., lowercase-only slugs, description length limits).
+- **Server-Side Enforcement:** Validation occurs within the Server Action before any database operation, ensuring a "security-first" approach.
+- **Validation-First Optimism:** The UI logic only triggers the `useOptimistic` hook after the server confirms the payload is valid, preventing "junk data" from appearing in the dashboard.
+- **Accessible Error UX:** Real-time error feedback using a centralized `Icons.tsx` library, featuring high-contrast warning indicators designed specifically for dark mode ergonomics.

 ---

 ## 🧩 Usage Example & Server/Client Boundary Strategy